prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 ## Configure execution node

+Your execution node will soon need to make two changes: it will need to **use the JWT token**, and it will need to **expose a new endpoint on a new port**.
+This endpoint exposes your execution node's **Engine API**, which is a new API that facilitates Ethereum's transition to a proof-of-stake consensus mechanism.

-Using the latest version of your execution client software, issue the following command to configure your execution node's JWT token and engine API endpoint:
+Using the latest version of your execution client software, issue the following command to configure your execution node's JWT token and Engine API endpoint:

 <Tabs groupId="execution-clients" defaultValue="nethermind" values={[
 {label: 'Nethermind', value: 'nethermind'},